University of California Practices for the Documentation and Academic Accommodation of Students with Attention-Deficit/Hyperactivity Disorder1

 314.01 (F90.9) Unspecified Attention-Deficit/Hyperactivity Disorder

-This category applied to presentations in which symptoms characteristic of ADHD that cause clinically significant distress or impairment in social, occupational or other important areas of functioning predominate but do not meet the full criteria for ADHD or any of the disorders in the neurodevelopmental disorders diagnostic class.
-The unspecified ADHD category is used in situation in which the clinician chooses not to specify the reason that the criteria are not met for the ADHD or for a specific neurodevelopmental disorder, and includes presentation in which there is insufficient information to make a more specific diagnosis.
+This category applied to presentations in which symptoms characteristic of ADHD that cause clinically significant distress or impairment in social, occupational, or other important areas of functioning predominate but do not meet the full criteria for ADHD or any of the disorders in the neurodevelopmental disorders diagnostic class.
+The unspecified ADHD category is used in situations in which the clinician chooses not to specify the reason that the criteria are not met for the ADHD or for a specific neurodevelopmental disorder and includes presentation in which there is insufficient information to make a more specific diagnosis.

 Documentation of Attention-Deficit/Hyperactivity Disorder

-The name, title, and professional credentials of the evaluator—including information about license or certification as well as employment, and state or province in which the individual practices should be clearly stated in the documentation.
-All reports should be on letterhead, typed, dated, signed and otherwise legible.
+The name, title, and professional credentials of the evaluator, including information about license or certification, employment, and state or province in which the individual practices should be clearly stated in the documentation.
+All reports should be on letterhead, typed, dated, signed, and otherwise legible.

 Interviews and questionnaires which permit the student to describe current concerns and past problems;